balena-io/balena-cli/INSTALL-LINUX.md

    `balena-cli` folder.

 3. Add the `balena-cli` folder to the system's `PATH` environment variable.
 There are several ways of achieving this on Linux: See this [StackOverflow post](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix).
+Close and reopen the terminal window so that the changes to PATH can take effect.

+4. Check that the installation was successful by running the following commands on a command terminal:
+   * `balena version` - should print balenaCLI's version
+   * `balena help` - should print a list of available commands

 No further steps are required to run most balenaCLI commands.
 The `balena ssh`, `scan`, `build`, `deploy` and `preload` commands may require additional software to be installed, as described